assafshocher/ResizeRight/README.md

 A list or tupple. if shorter than input.shape then only the first/last (depending np/torch) dims are resized. if not specified, can be calcualated from scale_factor.

 __interp_method__:
-The type of interpolation used to calculate the weights. this is a scalar to scalar function that needs to be applicable to tensors.
+The type of interpolation used to calculate the weights. this is a scalar to scalar function that can be applied to tensors pointwise.
 The classical methods are implemented and can be found in interp_methods.py. (cubic, linear, laczos2, lanczos3, box).

 __support_sz__:
 This is the support of the interpolation function, i.e length of non-zero segment over its 1d input domain. this is a characteristic of the function. eg. for bicubic 4, linear 2, laczos2 4, lanczos3 6, box 1.